MishDivy/-anim-t380-2022-assignments/assignment-midterm/README.md

         hython main.py -r 10 --seed 1235 --num_meshes 5 -d 1

-The command above will generate five USD files that each contains a different mesh with collider (proxy geometry).
-It will also generate Curvature, Position, World Space Normals and Ambient Occlusion Maps of 1024 X 1024 resolution for each asset.
+The command above will generate five USD files that each contain a different mesh with a collider (proxy geometry).
+It will also generate Curvature, Position, World Space Normals, and Ambient Occlusion Maps of 1024 X 1024 resolution for each asset.
 It will delete all the intermediate .fbx files.

 ![USD Files](etc/screenshots/USD_Files.PNG)